 José Ramón Reachi Fayad was born in Mexico on March 5, 1903, the son of Antonio Reachi and María Fayad.
 The Reachis were a family of Syrian origin that settled in the area of Chilpancingo, in the state of Guerrero, in the mountains of the Sierra Madre del Sur.
 José Ramón had at least 11 brothers and sisters.
 Don Antonio had a store in the center of town, and also traded silver from the mining area.

 José Ramón's older brothers were Manuel (b.
 1896) and Santiago (b.
 1898).
 As their father was keenly interested in their Education he sent them to the Evangelical School, where they learned English and French at an early age.
-But José Ramón was different, he had some throat affliction and his parents we told by the doctors that he was going to die young, so they did not send him to School at all.
+But José Ramón was different, he had some throat affliction and his parents were told by the doctors that he was going to die young, so they did not send him to School at all.

 The Mexican Revolution started in late 1910, and the country entered a decade of wars and political instability.
 Santiago joined the Maderista campaign under General Juan Almazán in its takeover of the town of Iguala.
 Then the Federal Army killed Don Antonio.
 Mexico was in chaos and their lives were in danger.
 Around 1912 Manuel and Santiago escaped to San Francisco, and reached out for help from their uncle who lived in Scranton, PA.